External Secrets Manager - Managing Secrets in AWS, GCP, K8s, and more

 }

-To view a secret from your ESM, use the following command.
+To view a secret from your USC, use the following command.

 The output should look similar to this.